Persistent Laplacians: properties, algorithms and implications: Effective resistances for simplicial networks and Kron reduction

-Physically speaking, if we regard $L$ as an electric network where each edge $e\in E_L$ is assigned a conductance $w^L_1(e)$, then the Kron reduction gives rise to a lower dimensional eletrically-equivalent network to $L$, i.e., effective resistances between nodes in the Kron reduction of $L$ are the same as effective resistances between corresponding nodes in $L$ (cf. \Cref{thm:effective-persistent-preserve} or \cite[Theorem 3.8]{dorfler2012kron}).

-We want to generalize the notion of Kron reduction of graphs to the case of simplicial networks: for any positive $q_0\in\mathbb N$, a \emph{$q_0$-dim simplicial network} is a $q_0$-dim simplicial complex $K$ with a weight function $w^K$ such that $w_q^K\equiv 1$ for all $q\neq q_0$. {As our first step, we generalize the notion of {graph Kron-reduced matrices} to the setting of simplicial networks via the up persistent Laplacians.}
+For any positive $q_0\in\mathbb N$, a \emph{$q_0$-dim simplicial network} is a $q_0$-dim simplicial complex $K$ with a weight function $w^K$ such that $w_q^K\equiv 1$ for all $q\neq q_0$.
+This condition of weight functions follows from \cite{kook2018simplicial}.
+In fact, in the one dimensional case, whereas edge weights represent electric conductance, there is no physical interpretation for weights on vertices.